From Coast to Badlands: Crossing the USA | Trans-America Series 1 Ep. 1

 They sell more beef jerky here than anywhere else in Iowa, which is saying something in cattle country.

 Howdy, fellow road warriors!
 We're the Vagabond Couple and we're absolutely stoked to drag you along on our epic overlanding USA and Canada road trip.
 We kicked off from Germantown, Maryland on the Atlantic East Coast and aimed our sights on Jasper National Park, just shy of Canada's Pacific West Coast (map).
-This first leg was a proper two-day blitzkrieg across nine states: Maryland, West Virginia, Pennsylvania, Ohio, Indiana, Illinois, Iowa, Nebraska, and South Dakota.
+This first leg was a proper two-day blitzkrieg across nine states: Maryland, West Virginia, Pennsylvania, Ohio, Indiana, Illinois, Iowa, Nebraska and South Dakota.
 We chewed through 1,400 miles faster than you can say "road trip playlist," swapping Interstates like trading cards: I-70 to I-80, then finally to I-90 as we pointed northwest.

 Germantown, Maryland to Peoria, Illinois: The Appalachian Warm-Up on Our Overlanding USA Canada Road Trip

 We rolled our Ford SVT Raptor, which we affectionately call "Storm Trooper," out of Germantown at an hour so early even the birds were still hitting snooze.
-The truck was packed tighter than a clown car with snacks, actual paper maps (yes, we're those people), and enough playlists to get us to the moon and back.
+The truck was packed tighter than a clown car with snacks, actual paper maps (yes, we're those people) and enough playlists to get us to the moon and back.
 Our target for day one?
 Peoria, Illinois - the unofficial halfway point to South Dakota and home to more Caterpillar Inc. headquarters than you can shake a stick at.

 The drive along I-70 and I-68 served as our scenic Appalachian appetizer.
 Winding through Cumberland, Maryland and Morgantown, West Virginia, these roads were carved through mountains older than dinosaurs.
 The Allegheny Mountains here are so ancient they make the Rockies look like overachieving teenagers.
 Deep Creek Lake along the way isn't just pretty - it's Maryland's largest freshwater lake and a sneaky great spot for smallmouth bass that most tourists blow right past.